 Erik Thulin founded Thule (Too-La) in Sweden in 1942.
 The company began making products for fishermen.
 Over time, they started creating gear for outdoor enthusiasts.
 The goal was always to contribute to adventures by increasing the ease of transporting outdoor supplies.
 With over 70 years of experience, the company continues to create new products for those who love the outdoors with a variety of gear ranging from backpacks and roof racks to trailers and strollers.

 Ease of Use

-The Thule Sleek is easy to use with features and design choice that make life easier earning it an 8 of 10 score in this metric.
+The Thule Sleek is easy to use with features and design choices that make life easier.

 Fold and Unfold